dtaht/blog-cerowrt/content/post/fq_codel_osx.md

 rrul test was the nastiest test I could devise in 2011.
 It was expressly designed to blow up wifi - and it does - but this result was totally unexpected, and I don't know the cause.
-Certainly we get badly assymmetric behavior with Linux, also, regularly.
+Certainly we get badly assymmetric behavior with Linux, also, regularly, but not anywhere near this bad.

 And the main rrul test - which tests the wifi hardware queues, hard, sucks on everything I've ever tried - which we have a design to fix,